mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-28-mle-of-weibull-process.md

 In order to validate that our approach works, we need some benchmark.
 Again, we will use simulation: we will take a Weibull distribution, with set parameters, and use it to simulate a sequence of failures.
-As a result, we will be able to check how far off our estimates are from the true values of the parameters that actually generate that sample.
+As a result, we will be able to check how far off our estimates are from the true values of the parameters that actually generated that sample.

 First, let's simulate a tape: